BuidlerHouse/UpTon/README.md

 ### How to Start a New MemeCoin on upTon

-All you need: a name, a ticker, and a meme.
+All you need: a name, a meme, and a tg group link.
 Description?
 Totally optional. 😎

-Don't stress about the details—upTon’s got your back.
-We’ll automatically set up your community link and create custom stickers for you.
-It’s as easy as launching a new group chat!
+Don't stress about the details — upTon’s got your back.
+We’ll automatically set up your community link and create custom stickers for you in the bot.
+The only thing you need to do is to talk with the bot, entering name, meme, and tg group link.

 - **Instant Community Creation**: Forget setting up groups manually! upTon does it for you, preparing a link ready to share right when your token is launched.
 - **Custom Stickers**: Each token gets its own sticker that users can send to their friends, promoting your token in a fun and viral way.
 - **Effortless Sharing**: Share your token easily within Telegram chats. upTon makes it simple for your community to invite others and spread the word.
 - **Pinned Messages**: Automatically pin key announcements or milestones in your Telegram group to keep your members updated and excited.
 - **Token Leader Changes**: Automatically assign access to community settings to top 5 largest token holders of the day.

+### upTon Viral Growth Mechanism Plan

+**Initiator Special Reward**: Once a community finishes charging phase and enters boom phase, the initiator can get TON tokens as reward.

+**Invite2Earn**: Invite people to participate.
+TON tokens are rewarded based on how much you and your friends contributed.

 #### YO, UPTON FUNK YOU UP